Kashmir conflict: Rise of the separatist movement and Islamism (1984–1986)

 Shah's administration, which did not have the people's mandate, turned to Islamists and opponents of India, notably the Molvi Iftikhar Hussain Ansari, Mohammad Shafi Qureshi and Mohinuddin Salati, to gain some legitimacy through religious sentiments.
 This gave political space to Islamists who previously lost overwhelmingly, allegedly due to massive rigging, in the 1983 state elections.
 In 1986, Shah decided to construct a mosque within the premises of an ancient Hindu temple inside the New Civil Secretariat area in Jammu to be made available to the Muslim employees for 'Namaz'.
 People of Jammu took to streets to protest against this decision, which led to a Hindu-Muslim clash.
 On his return to Kashmir valley in February 1986, Gul Shah retaliated and incited the Kashmiri Muslims by saying Islam khatrey mein hey (trans.
 Islam is in danger).
 As a result, communal violence gripped the region, in which Hindus were targeted, especially the Kashmiri pandits, who later in the year 1990, fled the valley in large numbers.
-During the Anantnag riot in February 1986, although no Hindu was killed, many houses and other properties belonging to Hindus were looted, burnt or damaged.
+During the Anantnag riot in February 1986, many houses and other properties belonging to Hindus were looted, burnt or damaged.

 Shah called in the army to curb the violence on the Hindus, but it had little effect.
 His government was dismissed on 12 March 1986, by the then Governor Jagmohan following communal riots in south Kashmir.
 This led Jagmohan to rule the state directly.

 Jagmohan is said to have failed to distinguish between the secular forms and Islamist expressions of Kashmiri identity, and hence saw that identity as a threat.
 This failure was exploited by the Islamists of the valley, who defied the 'Hindu nationalist' policies implemented during Jagmohan's tenure, and thereby gained momentum.
 The political fight was hence being portrayed as a conflict between "Hindu" New Delhi (Central Government), and its efforts to impose its will in the state, and "Muslim" Kashmir, represented by political Islamists and clerics.
 Jagmohan's pro-Hindu bias in the administration led to an increase in the appeal of the Muslim United Front.